Terms evaluation agreement

 “Company Data” means any information transmitted by or on behalf of Company during the execution of an electronic request to the Services, including any information about an identified individual, or an individual whose identity may be inferred or determined from the information therein.

-“Data Processing Addendum” or “DPA” means the addendum located at https://www.telesign.com/DPA in effect upon the Effective Date of this Agreement, and as may be updated by TeleSign from time to time in its discretion provided any such updates do not result in the material degradation of the original privacy and security protections as may be required by Applicable Law.
+“Data Processing Addendum” or “DPA” means the addendum as set out in Data Processing Addendum, in effect upon the Effective Date of this Agreement, and as may be updated by Telesign from time to time in its discretion provided any such updates do not result in the material degradation of the original privacy and security protections as may be required by Applicable Law.

 “Intellectual Property Rights” means all trade secrets, patents and patent applications, trademarks, services marks, trade names, internet domain names, copyrights (including copyrights in computer software), moral rights, rights in knowhow and any renewals or extensions of the foregoing, and all other proprietary rights, and all other equivalent or similar rights which may subsist anywhere in the world, including any renewals or extensions thereof.